 A continual problem

-Brigandage was a cause for concern to the authorities throughout China’s history.
+Brigandage was a cause for concern to the authorities throughout China’s history – and for good reason.
 The mountainous and forested terrain of much of the countryside gave good cover for brigands, and made combatting them difficult.
 Throughout China there were pockets of land from which brigands could operate and to which they could flee.

 It was only under the most vigorous of regimes that they could be properly combatted, and then only for a period of time.
 When regimes became weak or corrupt (or both), the problem escalated and disorder spread throughout wide swathes of countryside.
 At moments of crisis for a dynasty, peasant rebellions coalesced around such groups of outlaws.
 The founders of two of China’s greatest dynasties, the Han and Ming, started out as brigand leaders.